TLO or All Risk? Do Not Choose the Wrong Car Insurance

 |

-Make sure all previous claims have been processed before changing policies.
+Ensure all previous claims have been fully processed and closed before switching policies.

 |